Photo courtesy The Nature Conservancy

 Engaging histories offer insight into the places these individuals helped create, and guidance for the stewards who care for them today.
 Today’s practitioners find inspiration in long-forgotten works that reflect timeless principles of beauty and environmental balance.

-LALH books also provide perspective on less sanguine cultural forces that have shaped gardens, parks, and cities through the decades, in particular the prejudices and injustices that undermine equality.
+LALH books and films also provide perspective on less sanguine cultural forces that have shaped gardens, parks, and cities through the decades, in particular the prejudices and injustices that undermine equality.
 Landscape history offers a unique and compelling lens on the past and deepens our understanding of the present.

 Aerial view of Franklin Park.
 Courtesy Reed Hilderbrand.